AkhilNagar/Split-facewise/README.md

 # Key Features
-* Login Logout authentication
+* Login Logout **authentication**
   - Secured account using password hashing
   - Add a profile pic which will be stored on firebase as well as locally
   - Credentials are stored in a sqlite3 database
-* Detects all faces and recognises people who are registered on the webapp using face_recognition library
+* Detects all faces and recognises people who are registered on the webapp using **face_recognition** library
-* The Multi-user system is able to handle as many users and transactions
+* The **Multi-user system** is able to handle as many users and transactions
-* Each Transaction has a unique id and timestamp, every user is able to see his/her balances
+* Each Transaction has a unique id and timestamp
+* Every user is able to see his/her balances and **transaction history**
-* Search feature for transactions
+* Group transactions by username
-* Update feature to revise the balance for people who have paid you back either partially or entirely
+* **Update** feature to revise the balance for people who have paid you back either partially or entirely
-* Settle Feature to reduce number of redundant payments amongst your friend circles
+* **Settle** Feature to reduce number of redundant payments amongst your friend circles